 Don’t assume a platform’s disclosure tool is good enough.
 Always provide your own disclosure as well.

 Openly disclosing your partnerships is key for maintaining a sense of trust and transparency with your audience.

 Most followers are receptive to brand partnerships, and understand they are an important source of income for influencers and content creators.

-Influencer partnerships are set to increase in 2020 and beyond, as more purchases are made online.
+Influencer partnerships are set to increase as more purchases are made online.

 Instagram itself is taking huge steps to streamline the e-commerce experience, with Shopping from Creators providing a new way for influencers and content creators to drive sales on behalf of brands directly within the app.

 With this in mind, there’s never been a better time to improve your influencer toolkit and set yourself up for success.